Zantac

 Zantac Alternatives

-Because of concerns that NDMA in Zantac can increase cancer risk, the FDA told all manufacturers to remove all Zantac and other ranitidine products from the U.S. market in April 2020.
-People who depended on the drug to control acid reflux and other acid-related disorders have a few Zantac alternatives.
+Ranitidine is no longer available in the U.S., but people who depended on the drug to control acid reflux and other acid-related disorders have a few Zantac alternatives.

+Zantac 360 with famotidine is currently available.
 Medication alternatives include proton pump inhibitors and other H2 blockers.
-People who want to switch medication should speak to their medical provider before stopping any drug.
+People who want to switch medications should speak to their medical provider.

 Proton Pump Inhibitors